 Depending upon individual circumstances, breastfeeding may not be possible for all mothers and breast milk may be substituted with a breast milk substitute.
 (Infant formula is the only recommended and safe breast milk substitute for the first 12 months).
 Some mothers may choose to combination feed with breast milk and infant formula when there is not enough expressed milk, whilst others bottle feed exclusively.

 Infant formula is a breast milk substitute.
-It is a specially formulated and nutritionally complete alternative to support the growth and development of infants under 6 months of age, when infants are not breastfed.
+It is a specially formulated and nutritionally complete alternative to support the growth and development of infants under 6 months of age when infants are not breastfed.
 Whilst infant formula is nutritionally complete and supports growth and development, it cannot provide all the protective factors found in breast milk.

 Follow-on formula refers to an infant formula suitable for infants aged 6 to 12 months.
-Specially formulated to meet the increasing nutritional requirements of bottle or cup fed babies from 6 to 12 months, it is intended to complement the introduction of solids.
-It is a nutritionally balanced formulation which provides the levels of key nutrients, needed to meet to the needs of growing infants.
+Specially formulated to meet the increased nutritional requirements of bottle or cup fed babies from 6 to 12 months, it is intended to complement the introduction of solids.
+It is a nutritionally balanced formulation which provides the levels of key nutrients, needed to meet the needs of growing infants.

 There are differences between manufacturers in the composition of infant formula; however the composition of all infant formula products has to comply with strict standards set by Food Standards Australia and New Zealand (FSANZ).

 Most formulas are based on cow’s milk, where the ratio of whey to casein is changed so that the combination of these protein types is closer to that of breast milk.